EFTEC/CliOne/README.md

 var_dump($cli->getValue('o'));
 ```

-It will return **false** if we don't set a value and it will return the value it we set it.
+It will return **false** if we don't set a value, and it will return the value it we set it.

 ```shell
 >php basic.php read -o result.json